A Connection Formula for the $q$-Confluent Hypergeometric Function: The connection formula and the connection matrix

 \subsection{The second connection formula}

-We introduce the $q$-Borel transformation and the $q$-Laplace transformation of the second kind following C.~Zhang to obtain the solution of the equation (\ref{con2}). \begin{defi}For $f(x)=\sum_{n\ge 0}a_nt^n$, the $q$-Borel transformation is defined by
+We def\/ine the $q$-Borel transformation and the $q$-Laplace transformation of the second kind.
+These transformations are introduced by C.~Zhang to obtain the solution of equation~\eqref{con2}. \begin{definition} For $f(x)=\sum\limits_{n\ge0}a_nx^n$, the $q$-Borel transformation is def\/ined by